New year, new me! It's 2022, you've set your resolutions for the year, but you're already struggling to commit... don't worry, it's a familiar story.

 Lucy’s tip: Schedule and record it

 Particularly when it comes to exercise or fitness, schedule it into your diary.
-Just like a coffee with friends or a dinner out, make it a concrete plan and you’ll be less likely to cancel.
+Just like a coffee with friends or a dinner out, make it a concrete plan by sticking it in the diary and you’ll be less likely to cancel.
 Keeping a record ensures you’re making a conscious commitment of what you want to achieve.

 Simon’s tip: Send yourself a postcard

-Write down your resolutions on a postcard in December and send it to yourself for arrival on or after 2nd January.
+Write down your resolutions on a postcard and send it to yourself for arrival in the first week of January.
 It’ll act as a prompt reminder of what you’re aiming to achieve that year.
+Plus, it might arrive in perfect time for when the mind starts to wonder.

 Setting specific short-term goals towards a longer-term goal is a great way of breaking resolutions down into manageable chunks.
 For example, a poor goal would be “I want to exercise more”.
 It’s not specific and it isn’t measurable.
 In comparison, a few specific short-term goals would be “I will exercise for 30 minutes 3 times a week”, “I will cycle to work (weather permitting)”, with the long-term goal being “I want to run a half-marathon in June”.